 Intramuscular drug administration helps a great deal when nausea and vomiting are severe, the drug action starts within 5-10 minutes and lasts for 3-4 hours.
-Using mouth dissolving tablets takes little longer to show relief but lasts for about 6 hours.
+Using mouth dissolving tablets takes a little longer to show relief but lasts for about 6 hours.

 For this, you can keep the soluble prochlorperazine tablet between the upper lip and the gum.

-- The medicine may cause the skin to become photo-sensitive, especially to UV rays in some people.
+The medicine may cause the skin to become photosensitive, especially to UV rays in some people.
 Hence, wear a good sun-protection lotion when venturing out into the sun.

 Sometimes you may have a headache or head-heaviness.
 You may ask the doctor for a painkiller if the pain is severe.

-- Your body may feel hot or cold suddenly because the drug affects the regulation of body temperature.
+Your body may feel hot or cold suddenly because the drug affects the regulation of body temperature.
 This side-effect is noticeable in older adults.
 Keep yourself adequately hydrated and aptly clothed to avoid suffering either of them too severely.